 Just like turning off mobile data, turning off automatic app updates can help save you some important battery life that could be better used for Snapchatting or finding your mates in the crowd.

 If you’re planning on making the most of Snapchat now being part of Go Binge, your battery might not thank you.

 A portable charger means you’ve got extra juice to hand when you need it.
 We’d recommend picking one that’ll give your phone at least a full charge.
 You can check this by dividing the portable charger’s mAh rating by your phone’s battery capacity.

 If you’d prefer a charger that’s even more lightweight, that’s where battery charging case come into play.
 They’re easy to use and don’t take up much space.
 Perfect if you want to spend most of your time as close to the front as possible and don’t fancy messing around with chargers and cables.

 Losing your phone is a nightmare; especially if you’re at a festival.
-If you don’t get a chance to use Find my Phone, stay one step ahead and back up your phone before you go.
-That way, if the worst happens, your stuff will be safe.
+Stay one step ahead and back up your phone before you go.
+That way, if the worst happens, and you don’t get a chance to use Find my Phone, your stuff will be safe.

 Get a protective case

 We all know that protective cases aren’t always the coolest of accessories, but a good one will help to keep your precious phone safe from mud, puddles and even stamping feet.
 Most heavy-duty phone cases will protect your phone if it gets dropped and some can even keep it safe if it gets submerged in liquid – not having to worry about muddy puddles at a festival sounds pretty good, right?